Top Things to Do in Lakshadweep

 • Go sailing on a luxury yacht.
 You can watch sunsets or spot exotic fishes, turtles, and other marine animals, as you sail on the clear blue waters.

-• Shop for handcrafted goods in markets of Agatti, Minicoy, or Kavaratti islands.
-The islanders make quaint products with home décor, jewellery and other souvenirs shells, oysters, corals, and other stones.
+• Shop for handcrafted goods in Agatti, Minicoy, or Kavaratti island markets.
+The islanders make quaint products with home décor, jewellery and other souvenirs, shells, oysters, corals, and other stones.
 You can also buy coconut and seafood goods like fish oil, fish biscuits, coconut oil etc.

 Lakshadweep Island